Raymond Chow: Personal life

 Chow married Felicia Yuen Hei-wah (袁曦華) and they had a daughter Roberta Chow (鄒重珩) in 1963.
 Chow also had an affair with a media writer Ng Suk-fong (伍淑芳), with pen name of Lan Yan (藍茵).
 Ng gave birth to his illegitimate son Felix Chow (鄒重珏) in 1960, followed by a second son Terence Chow (鄒重瑾), in 1963.
 However Chow was unable to give Ng and their illegitimate children any legitimacy due to his marriage to Yuen, chose to separate with them but continued with financial support.
 Ng died of illness in 1967 and her two sons were raised by her sister.

 Chow competed in international contract bridge tournaments and was a regular at the Royal Hong Kong Golf Club.

 Death

-On 2 November 2018, Chow died in Hong Kong.
+Chow died in Hong Kong on 2 November 2018 at age 91 from cerebral edema.
 He was survived by a daughter with his late wife and two sons with his late mistress.